 Family-friendly: Kids, take note.
 You can trick-or-treat at the Burwell House during the Minnetonka Halloween Spooktacular!

-The Edina Historical Museum, located in a 13-acre park in Edina that is also home to the city’s greenhouse and and 28 gardens, is open to the public on Thursdays and Saturdays.
+The Edina Historical Museum, located in a 13-acre park in Edina that is also home to the city’s greenhouse and and 28 gardens, is open to the public, though currently by appointment only.
 Learn about Edina history, including the Edina Mill and archaeological exploration of the Mill.
 Admission is always free.

 Minnesota Streetcar Museum – Excelsior Line